MatAtBread/AI-UI/guide/tsx.md

 You can if you wish use a name other than "React" for the factory names and your identified import.

 ## React &gt;= v17
-With these settings, Typescript automatically generates an import to reference the jsx functions.
+With these settings, TypeScript automatically generates an import to reference the jsx functions.

 You should set the following fields in the `compilerOptions` of your [tsconfig.json](https://www.typescriptlang.org/tsconfig#jsxFactory)
 ```json